eCommerce is among the handful of industries that thrived amidst the pandemic.

 Design with user habits in mind

-Understanding how your users interact with your website/app is critical for designing a layout that maximizes visibility for your content.
-Countless studies have revealed several reading patterns that users subconsciously follow while scanning a web-page or an app.
-E-commerce stores when designed with these patterns and user-habits in mind have a higher chance of keeping their audience engaged.
+Understanding how your users interact with your website/app is critical for designing a layout that maximizes the visibility of your content.
+Countless studies have revealed several reading patterns that users subconsciously follow while scanning a web page or an app.
+E-commerce stores when designed with these patterns and user habits in mind have a higher chance of keeping their audience engaged.
 User-conscious UI design puts a spotlight on your content, making it significantly more effective.

 Source: Eye-tracking heatmap by NN Group